TWUOnline/multi-access/pages/02.learning-design/02.course-planning/module.md

 [/ui-accordion-item]

-[ui-accordion-item title=STEP 2: Course Description"]
+[ui-accordion-item title="STEP 2: Course Description"]

 Next, we have a look at the course description.
 Note that if there are any changes, these need to be approved by Senate.

 [/ui-accordion-item]

-[ui-accordion-item title=STEP 3: Course Learning Outcomes"]
+[ui-accordion-item title="STEP 3: Course Learning Outcomes"]

 Third, we identify the learning outcomes we want students to understand.
 Learning outcomes describe what learners will be able to *know, do and value* after a learning experience.
 They clearly explain the knowledge, skills, and attitudes students will gain through a course.